TorMechia/infiniteawdr/README.md

 This implementation only supports four player maps, though this could be changed.

 The map and CPU COs are randomized each game.
+Randomly selected COs automatically perfer to be placed on their own team, but aren't guarnteed placement on it, so that CO combinations remain random.
+Two of the same CO are possible in one game.

 ## Requirements
 ### Python Packages